PetersonDave/petersondave.github.io/_posts/2015-3-7-Session-Cookies-in-Chrome-Firefox-and-Sitecore.markdown

 How does Sitecore handle session cookies?

-Looking at Sitecore DMS, you'll notice the cookie representing the current browsing session for Analytics is a session cookie (SC_ANALYTICS_SESSION).
+Looking at Sitecore DMS, you'll notice the cookie representing the current browsing session for Analytics is a session cookie (SC_ANALYTICS_SESSION_COOKIE).
 For xDB, the dependency on this cookie has been removed.
 Session management through both the ```SessionEnd``` and ```VisitEnd``` pipelines invoke ```Sitecore.Analytics.Tracker.EndVisit``` flushing the current session and queueing writes to the Analytics database, removing any potential for browser-specific issues around handling of session cookies.

 ##Final Thoughts